petergridge/Irrigation-V5/readme_new.md

 - The program level to apply to all zones.
 - On each zone.
 This allows the program to run different zones at varying tempos allowing the lawn to be watered weekly and the pots every 2.
 - A combination of both
-- If both are set the zone level frequency takes precidence.
+- If both are set the zone level frequency takes precedence.

 ### Enable options
 ![image](https://github.com/user-attachments/assets/fa08bd64-ab21-4176-9887-f18688ad7205)